Biophysical-Engineering-Group/pyFuRNAce/docs/source/gui_examples.rst

     :align: center
     :width: 400px

-In pyFuRNAce, in the Custom Motif menu, you can use the ``Upload 3D coordinates`` popover to upload the two configuration files.
+In pyFuRNAce, in the Custom Motif menu, add the dot-bracket structure and sequence of your aptamer (see :ref:`custom-motif-menu` for details).
+You can use the ``Upload 3D coordinates`` popover to upload the two configuration files.
 If the upload is successful, a brief green message will appear.

 .. image:: /_static/broccoli_aptamer_custom_motif_3d.png